 Physical-layer-protected communication systems.

-Current focus: Optimal (and near optimal) algorithms for L1-principal-subspace data analysis.
+Current focus: Algorithms for L1-principal-component data analysis.